domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 Finally, as the Internet is a fickle beast, please point out any broken links to me.
 Thanks for reading.

 P.S.
-Please click the "Fork me on GitHub" ribbon in the upper right, fork the GitHub repository, replace my content, create your own blog, email me the link, and continue to pay it forward!
+Please click the "Fork me on GitHub" ribbon in the upper right, fork the GitHub repository, replace my content with yours, create your own blog, email me the link, and continue to pay it forward!
 This was my original intent (for this minimalist and free setup to spread).
-Thanks again :--)
+Celebrate individuality & inherent, intrinsic uniqueness.
+O-K. Cheers.
+Thanks again. :--)